 Lights of Medina, trained by Todd Pletcher and ridden by Feargal Lynch, beat third-place finisher Corporate Queen by two lengths.

-A fierce rainstorm began less than an hour before the race, and thunderclaps rang in the distance as the horses prepared to get into the starting gate.
+A beautiful day at Pimlico changed quickly about an hour before post-time for the Black-Eyed Susan.
+After a fierce rain sent fans scurrying for cover, thunderclaps rang in the distance as the horses prepared to enter the starting gate.

-Though the rain let up before the start, the horses sloshed through huge puddles over 1 1/8 miles.
+Though the rain let up before the start, the horses galloped through huge puddles during an intriguing race.

 Corporate Queen was left far behind at the outset, was still the trailer at the half-mile pole and eighth in the stretch before finishing strong.

 ''It took her a little bit to figure it out,'' trainer Ron Moquett said. ''We didn't even know if she was going to try, and then she did.''

 Favorite Shimmering Aspen finished seventh in the 11-horse field and Summer Luck, third choice in the wagering, was eighth.